Pound for Pound Explained

 Comparing Heavier and Lighter Weight Fighters

-To illustrate, consider two fighters from different weight classes, one a heavyweight and the other a lightweight.
-The "Pound for Pound" ranking system would assess their performances in a way that allows for a fair comparison.
+Here's an example: consider two fighters from different weight classes, one a heavyweight and the other a lightweight.
+The Pound-for-Pound ranking system would assess their performances in a way that allows for a fair comparison.

 TJ Dillashaw walks around the UFC Octagon during an MMA fight.

 TJ Dillashaw paces around the UFC Octagon.
-T.J.
-Dillashaw by Ciro616161 is licensed under CC BY-SA 4.0.
+Image is licensed under CC BY-SA 4.0.

-For instance, if the lightweight fighter has consistently displayed exceptional skill, dominated opponents, and achieved significant success, they might be ranked higher "Pound for Pound" than the heavyweight, even though the latter may be physically larger and compete in a higher weight class.
+How is that possible?
+Let's say the Lightweight fighter has consistently fought with exceptional skill, dominated opponents, and achieved significant success.
+They might be ranked higher Pound-for-Pound than the Heavyweight, even though the Heavyweight fighter is physically larger and competes in a heavier weight class.

 P4P in Boxing